Honoured10/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permission to the owner and the group owner, but read permission to other users.
+adds execute permission to the user, the group, and other users of betty.